 Conclusion

 You don't need more traffic.
 You need fewer leaks.
 Run a short diagnostic.
 Fix instrumentation.
 Execute the four experiments targeting billing friction, activation speed, price packaging, and high-intent sales assists.
-In 90 days you'll have a clear lift in trial-to-paid conversion — or a precise signal that deeper product or market bifurcation exists.
-Either outcome is progress.
+In 90 days, you'll have a clear lift in trial-to-paid conversion — or a precise signal that deeper product or market bifurcation exists.
+Either outcome is progress, especially when presenting to the board.

 Start with the diagnostic.
 Pick the one test aligned to your bottleneck.
 Commit to rigorous measurement.
 Small, well-instrumented changes compound into meaningful ARR growth.